The Oratory Prep School

 Rob Stewart joined as headmaster from Eton College in Jan 2017.
 With two girls of his own at the school, the fast-improving girls provision has been credited to him, though he points out that the astro (with its facilities for netball and hockey) was down to the previous head Joseph Smith, now head at Oratory Senior school.
 Stewart has the confidence you’d expect of a former Eton housemaster, and his vibe is professional – I bet he’s running a tight ship here.

 They Oratory Prep School is perfectly happy to admit that it is a traditional school and that’s right – though underwater hockey, a pet corner (chickens and rabbits vying for pole position) and a Saturday morning enrichment programme that includes Junk Percussion, Chair Upcycling, Digital Photography and Mountain Biking deserves some credit.
 The Enrichment programme has been in place since Sept 2017 for Years 6-8 and is optional, replacing the increasingly unfashionable idea of compulsory Saturday School.
 What else?
-Well, Catholicism isn’t a quirk, clearly, but it’s a huge point of difference.
-However, with only 30% of pupil intake actually catholic, the reality is it forms a framework for virtues rather than a strict doctrine for all pupils to follow.
+Well, Catholicism isn’t a quirk, clearly, but it’s a huge point of difference and it forms the framework for the pupils to follow.

 I’d say these fees are slightly below average for the area.
 Prep day pupils £5270 per term; weekly boarding £6780 per term; full boarding £7860 (per term).